stacks-network/docs/src/pages/stacks-blockchain/network.md

 ## Tokens

 Stacks ("STX") are the native tokens on the Stacks 2.0 blockchain.
 The smallest fraction of a STX is one micro-STX.
-1.000.000 micro-STXs make one STX.
+1.000.000 micro-STX make one STX.

 -> STX amounts should be stored as integers (8 bytes long), and represent the amount of micro-STX.
 For display purposes, micro-STX are divided by 1.000.000 (decimal precision of 6).